incorporealdream/gtag-bp-implementation/README.md

 # gtag-bp-implementation
+!IMPORTANT!

+THIS MAY EVENTUALLY END UP NEEDING TO BE A SEPERATE PROGRAM RATHER THAN A DLL.
+THIS IS DUE TO LIMITATION WITH DLL FILES AND THE UNITY SYSTEM (it can be hard to properly do UI n shit that isnt flat out space aids, this also means it might be a dll and separate application so yeah)

 bleh :3

 this is an attempt at making a plugin/lib for the BepInEx modification of hit monkey game, gorilla tag.